 Verdant has a program to provide for visual quality considerations.
-Aesthetic impacts are low on this property due to high residual stocking densities.
-Sites visited during this audit exhibited visual sensitivity considerations, mostly related to adjacent road buffering densities, clean yarding sites and slash considerations where appropriate.
+Aesthetic impacts are low on this property due to high residual stocking densities and flat topography.
+Sites visited during this audit exhibited visual sensitivity considerations, mostly related to adjacent road buffering densities and slash considerations where appropriate.

-Average clear-cut size for 2022 was 13 acres.
+Average clear-cut size for 2023 was 13 acres.